phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 $manager->outputJs();
 ```

-This component still needs a bit more of work​,​ adding caching, versioning and detection ​of changes to reduce processing.
+This component still needs a bit more of work, adding caching, versioning and detection of changes to reduce processing.
 These changes will be available in the next beta.

 ### Disallow literals in PHQL
 [PHQL](https://docs.phalcon.io/latest/en/phql) provides a set of features that aids the developer to secure his/her applications.
 Comparing to straight SQL, PHQL now has a new feature that increases even more security, thus avoiding a large number of potential [SQL injection](http://en.wikipedia.org/wiki/SQL_injection) scenarios.
 The developer can now disable literals in PHQL.
 This means that directly using strings, numbers and boolean values in PHQL strings will be disallowed.
-If by mistake a developer​ writes:
+If by mistake a developer writes:

 ```php
 $artist = Artists::findFirst("name = '$name'");